cpp-best-practices/.github/profile/README.md

 # Sponsors

-Sponsors at the "Corporate" level will be listed here.
+Sponsors at the "Corporate" level and above will be listed here.

 # Becoming a Sponsor